The Link Between Being an HSP and Chronic Health Issues, According to Science

 A third study investigated the relationship between sensory processing sensitivity and lifestyle with stress in 170 patients with irritable bowel syndrome (IBS).
 The findings seemed to highlight how HSPs are highly correlated with very common chronic conditions, such as gastrointestinal issues.

-In the results, the authors reported that patients with SPS were not prone to experience higher amounts of stress, per se, unless in the presence of a chronic illness.
+In the results, the authors reported that participants with high sensitivity were not prone to experience higher amounts of stress, per se, unless in the presence of a chronic illness.
 Therefore, they concluded that, similarly to the first study above, indirect effects of temperamental variables (like being a highly sensitive person) might play a significant role when it comes to chronic physical illnesses.
 Therefore, causing more stress once a stressful factor or event (in this case, a disease) develops in life.

-These findings fit well with the concept of differential susceptibility, which states that HSPs are deeply affected — and more susceptible — to both negative and positive experiences compared to non-HSPs.
+These findings fit well with the concept of differential susceptibility, which states that HSPs are deeply affected by — and more susceptible to — both negative and positive experiences compared to non-HSPs.

 The Correlation Between HSPs and Chronic Health Issues

 So going back to the main question at the beginning of this article, which is whether there is a correlation between highly sensitive people and the incidence of health problems, the answers appear to be affirmative.
-It seems the SPS trait does seem to play a role as a vulnerability factor in the development and maintenance of a health complaint.
+It appears that high sensitivity does play a role as a vulnerability factor in the development and maintenance of a health complaint.
 However, we’ll keep in mind that some researchers have argued that other psychological elements, such as neuroticism, may need to be present to predict a health issue.

 Therefore, the interaction between the highly sensitive trait, stress, or psychological vulnerability may increase the likelihood to develop health complaints (no matter how much stress or how many stressors).
 What is also worth adding here is that there is a good level of evidence — as seen in systematic reviews and meta-analyses — that demonstrates that trauma-related symptoms, and lifetime stressors, play an important role as a risk factor for chronic pain conditions, too.
 These include research regarding IBS, as well as fibromyalgia in the general population.